jasongin/nvs/README.md

 When you `nvs use` a version, the `PATH` of the current shell is updated to include that version's `bin` directory.

 ## Symbolic links
-The `nvs link` command creates a symbolic directory link at `$NVS_HOME/current` that points to the specified version (or the current version from `PATH`).
+The `nvs link` command creates a symbolic directory link at `$NVS_HOME/default` that points to the specified version (or the current version from `PATH` at the time of the command).
 This can be useful when there is a need to configure a fixed path elsewhere.
-A new shell that sources the `nvs.sh` script also sets `PATH` to include the linked version, if a link is present.
+A new shell that sources the `nvs.sh` script also sets `PATH` to include the default version, if a link is present.

-The `nvs ls` command lists all installed versions, marks the version currently in the path with a `>`, and marks the version currently linked with a `#`.
+The `nvs ls` command lists all installed versions, marks the version currently in the path with a `>`, and marks the default (linked) version, if any, with a `#`.
 These may be the same or different.
 For example:
 ```
   node/4.5.0/x64
  #node/4.6.0/x64